 3 Travel Considerations If You Have a Lung Disease

-As the weather turns warmer, many of us will be thinking about vacations and traveling.
+With the weather getting colder and the holidays around the corner, many of us are thinking about vacations and traveling.
 While traveling with a lung disease does require some careful consideration, having a lung disease doesn’t mean that you have to be confined to the house.

 The British Lung Foundation has some advice for traveling with a lung disease and some of the things you may have to think about while planning your trip.

 If traveling by bus, ferry, cruise ships, plane or train, you will need to contact the operator if you need to travel with oxygen.
 They’ll be able to advise you of their oxygen policy, what you need to bring or if you need any special equipment.
-If you need a wheelchair you will need to find out if there is wheelchair access or assistance to help you get on and off the vehicle.
+If you require a wheelchair, you’ll need to find out if there’s wheelchair access or assistance to help you get on and off the vehicle.

 Generally speaking, places at high altitudes may cause problems for people with lung diseases as their lungs will need to work much harder to breathe.
 The climate may also be a factor; if it’s too hot, you may get fatigued easily.
 Consider the terrain of your destination, how easy will it be to walk around or use a wheelchair?